The different kinds of men's and women's Columbia hiking boots

 This American outdoor gear company features a wide assortment of Columbia women’s hiking boots.
 The sizes of these hikers are around 5 to 12.
 Half-sizes are also offered for a better overall fit.
 These footgear models are available in regular and wide width options.

-The Perks of the best Columbia hiking boots
+The Perks of the best Columbia hiking boots for men and women

 Columbia Sportswear started in 1938 when Paul and Marie Lamfrom fled from Germany to start a hat distributorship in Portland.
 This business was then known as the Columbia Hat Company, a name derived from a river near the Lamfrom’s base of operations.
 Their daughter, Gert, would go on to marry Neal Boyle, Columbia’s company head in 1948.
 By 1960, the couple would start to manufacture their own outdoor gear products after several frustrations with suppliers.
 In the process, the company was rebranded as Columbia Sportswear in 1960.